rye0x/rye0x/README.md

 ### nerd stuff

-i consider myself a jack of all trades because i try a lot of different things aside from programming. i love anime, gaming, reading, movies/series, sports (volleyball/badminton/tennis/basketball), neuroscience, a healthy lifestyle, arts and design, basically, all of stuff that will intrigued me.
+i consider myself a jack of all trades because i try a lot of different things aside from programming. i love anime, gaming, reading, movies/series, active lifestyle (volleyball/badminton/tennis/basketball), neuroscience, politics, arts and design, basically, all of stuff that will intrigued me.

-i currently starting my reading hobby too, especially fiction novels that explore politics, social issues, adventure, space and more. someday, i would love to work in space agency like NASA.
+i currently starting my reading journey, especially fiction novels that explore politics, social issues, adventure, space and more. someday, i would love to work in space agency like NASA.

-i also really enjoy configuring my ide setups and editors. i like minimal setups like neovim, and i try to replicate its workflow in tools like vscode, zed, and cursor.
+i also really enjoy configuring my ide setups and editors. i like minimal setups like neovim, and i try to replicate its workflow in editors like vscode, zed, and cursor.

 ### my vibe
 ![gif](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExbHQ2Y3AwdnA4bDE3dXB3M3lldWhpZXJsMzMyc21kMzhtYzlyMXdxcCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/Qs5khBKll3CazwLauS/giphy.gif)